Informatievlaanderen/VSDS-Linked-Data-Interactions/ldi-core/README.md

 To support the ingestion of input data in [NGSI V2 format](https://fiware-tutorials.readthedocs.io/en/stable/getting-started/), the NgsiV2ToLd processor will take the inputted NGSI V2 data and transform it to [NGSI LD](https://vloca-kennishub.vlaanderen.be/NGSI_(LD)).
 More information can be found [here](ngsiv2-to-ld-adapter/README.md).

+## 6. Repository materialiser

+Allows an eventstream to be materialised in a triple store.
+More information can be found [here](repository-materialiser/README.md).